I spend the time you need. And you'll always see me, your doctor.

 I have office hours beyond 9 AM - 5 PM, and you won't wait.

 You may have demanding jobs, or otherwise busy schedules.
 I have office time available before traditional doctors' offices open and after they close.
-And you won't wait when you arrive.
-Just two more ways to make a doctor's visit hassle-free for you.
+You won't wait when you arrive.
+And, when you're here, you won't be bombarded with drug advertising on TV screens in my office.
+Just a few more ways to make a doctor's visit hassle-free and pleasant for you.

 I communicate with you and your family.